 Every year your county holds a “Tax Sale” auction.
 At the auction, the county can sell the lien against your house to an investor who bids on it.
 If the county is going to sell your tax lien, they have to send you a notice and publish this information in the newspaper before the tax sale.

 If an investor buys your tax lien at a tax sale, the investor will get a “tax lien certificate.”
 The certificate means that the investor now owns the tax lien.
 The investor can collect fees related to the tax sale and can charge you interest.
 You have at least 6 months after the tax sale to pay to keep your house – this is called the “right to redeem” your property.
-The longer you wait to pay, the more expensive it will be to keep the house because of the interest and fees.
+The longer you wait to pay, the more expensive it will be to keep the house because the interest and fees you owe will accumulate over time.
 In Baltimore City you have at least 9 months to redeem your property.